 - Integral Yoga Teachers Association (IYTA) can provide you a CE certificate of your program’s total contact hours.
 For more information, email [email protected]

-Shirley has a degree in conventional medicine (MBBS) and a MPhil and PhD in Neurophysiology.
-Both MPhil and PhD theses were on the effects of yoga practice.
+Shirley has a degree in conventional medicine (MBBS) and a M.Phil. and Ph.D. in neurophysiology.
+Both her M.Phil. and Ph.D. theses focused on the effects of Yoga practice.
 Dr. Telles received a Fulbright fellowship in 1998 and in 2007 she received an Indian Council of Medical Research Center for Advanced Research to study meditation’s effects through autonomic variables, evoked and event related potentials, polysomnography and fMRI.
-Dr Telles has been the director of Patanjali Research Foundation, Haridwar, India; www.patanjaliresearchfoundation.com since 2007.
-Dr. Telles has over 160 research papers cited in major databases.
-She is an enthusiastic practitioner of yoga.
+Dr. Telles has been the director of Patanjali Research Foundation, Haridwar, India, since 2007; www.patanjaliresearchfoundation.com.
+Dr. Telles has over 160 research papers cited in major databases and is an enthusiastic practitioner of Yoga.

 Dr. Cunningham is a Certified Yoga Therapist and a Counseling Psychologist in private practice in Charlottesville, VA.
 She is a Clinical Assistant Professor at the University of Virginia (UVA) School of Nursing where she teaches the courses in Foundations of Medical Yoga for Health Professionals.
 Dr. Cunningham is also the president of Positive Health Solutions and is the founder and director of the Cardiac Medical Yoga Teacher Training Program.
 Dr. Cunningham is the co-director of Medical Yoga at UVA and is involved in several Yoga-based initiatives at UVA, including a research study exploring the impact of Medical Yoga on lupus…